Who we are

 Chris is a strong advocate within her community and challenges people to improve opportunities for people with disability.
 She has a passion for communities that value diversity and has sought to combine her personal and professional interests to promote community inclusion.

 Chris has had long term involvement in the TAFE, labour market and disability sectors.
-She was the inaugural Manager of Geraldton Personnel Inc. a disability employment service, and is currently a member of the National Disability and Carers Council, providing advice to the Federal Government on issues of strategic importance in relation to the disability and carer sectors, and driving the implementation of the overarching National Disability Strategy (NDS), the National Disability Insurance Scheme (NDIS), the Integrated Plan for Carer Support Services, and proposed reforms to disability employment.
+She was the inaugural Manager of Geraldton Personnel Inc. a Disability Employment Service and was a member of the National Disability and Carers Council, providing advice to the Federal Government on Disability Policy as well as the implementation of the overarching National Disability Strategy (NDS), the National Disability Insurance Scheme (NDIS), the Integrated Plan for Carer Support Services and proposed reforms to disability employment.

-She is keen for people to be ‘present’, ‘seen’ and ‘connected’ to their community and has been recognised for her work through awards such as the Centenary Medal for ’service to the community, particularly the disabled community’.
-She enjoys outdoor recreation, especially open water swimming, triathlon and travel.
+While having a disability brings challengers, I truly believe that teamwork, lateral thinking, determination and a sense of humour can make all the difference to building a better future to ensure every one of us feels that we belong.
+She is a keen for people to be ‘present’, ‘seen’, and ‘connected’ to their community and has been recongised for her work through awards such as the Centenary Medal for ‘service to the community, particularly the disabled community’.
+She enjoys outdoor recreation, especially open water swimming, adaptive mountain biking and travel.

 Meet The Board

 I am a long time Geraldton resident with a working career spanning a range of public and private sector positions in Geraldton, Perth and Port Hedland.
-My experience covers education and training within the VET sector as well as various positions within government including TAFE, the Department of Aboriginal Affairs and Local Government as well as substantial experience in the private retail sector.
-I am currently self-employed in Geraldton.
+My experience covers education and training within the VET sector as well as various positions within Government including TAFE, the Department of Aboriginal Affairs and Local Government as well as substantial experience in the private retail sector.
+I am currently employed in a management role for a local Geraldton business as well as running my own direct sales business on a part-time business.

-I have had a long association with ATLAS, joining the Board as Chairperson in 2010.
-My formal qualifications include a Graduate Certificate of Management (Professional Practice), a Bachelor of Applied Science (Library Studies), an Advanced Diploma of Management as well as other business management qualifications.
+My association with ATLAS began in 2010 when I first joined the Board and continue to this day to serve as Chairperson.
+My formal qualifications include a Graduate Certificate of Management (Professional Practice), a Bachelor of Applied Science (Library Studies), an Advanced Diploma of Management as well as other business management and financial services qualifications.

-I am proud to be a part of ATLAS to assist to build and promote an inclusive community where the emphasis is on how everyone can be part of and involved in an accessible and welcoming community that is so good that others want to use us as their benchmark!
+I am proud to be a part of ATLAS as we continue to build and promote an inclusive community where the emphasis is on how everyone can be part of and involved in an accessible and welcoming community.
+It is gratifying to see how far we have come over the years to the extent that others in the sector now use our model as their benchmark!

 With over 20 years experience in the early childhood sector – Angie also spent time working as an Inclusion Support Facilitator ensuring all environments were inclusive and welcoming to children with disabilities or other barriers such as language or culture.
 She continues to be passionate and motivated to make a difference in how parents and educators create an environment where children can become healthy, happy and resilient.